 In 2017, the Company made an investment in the Welichem Research General Partnership (the "Welichem Partnership"), which operates the business of LJ Resources Co.
 Ltd. (formerly Welichem Biotech Inc., "LJ Resources"), a research business located in Burnaby, British Columbia.
 In 2018, to offset costs of the care and maintenance, the Company entered into an arrangement to provide an option to a third party to lease its Bucko Lake Mine mill facilities.
-The arrangement was terminated in July 2021.
+This arrangement was terminated in July 2021.

-In December 2023, the Company signed an option agreement with Blackstone Minerals Limited ("Blackstone Minerals", a public listed company in Australia) and its subsidiary, Cobalt One Energy Corporation ("Cobalt One"), pursuant to which Cobalt One has been granted the exclusive right and option for a 12-month period (the "Option") to purchase CaNickel's Bucko Lake Mine (note 6).
+In December 2023, the Company signed an option agreement with Blackstone Minerals Limited ("Blackstone Minerals", a publicly listed company in Australia) and its subsidiary, Cobalt One Energy Corporation ("Cobalt One"), pursuant to which Cobalt One was granted the exclusive right and option for a 12-month period (the "Option") to purchase CaNickel's Bucko Lake Mine.
+The Option was extended for 30 days in December 2024 and subsequently terminated in January 2025 (note 6).